-Serbia mining: MINECO sees Great chance for the mining industry in the Western Balkan10.
-June 2018. / Mining
+Serbia mining: MINECO sees Great chance for the mining industry in the Western Balkan, Mining

 Operations Director of British Company Mineco Limited, one of the largest mining investors in the Western Balkans, Dominic Roberts, said today that the region has a great chance for further development of mining, considering that it has mineral resources that are very important for European industry.